WDI-SEA/react-development-course-materials/06-Applied Practice/05-introduction-to-full-stack-app-code-along.md

 **Talking Points**:

 - Today we are going to be taking advantage of the data persistance of an API and the single page polish that React brings!
 Our app is an idea tracker where a user can write out different ideas and save them to a database.
-Kinda like leaving post-it notes in the browser!
+Kind of like leaving post-it notes in the browser!

-- This app will have 2 models- Users and Ideas (which will live inside of users)
+- This app will have 2 models - Users and Ideas (which will live inside of users)

 - Here's a GIF representation of the how this may look, though we will also add the ability for a user to 'log in'